2022 Central Visual and Performing Arts High School shooting: Shooting

 One witness said Harris shot the windows of his classroom out, then shouted "You're all going to fucking die" before he attempted to enter their room.
 At one point, Harris entered a dance class intent on opening fire, but his firearm malfunctioned, allowing occupants to escape.
 Evacuating students and staff were questioned by responding officers to pinpoint where Harris was located and also followed the sounds of gunfire.
 Police entered the building at 9:15 a.m., ordered Harris to put his hands up, and subsequently exchanged gunfire with him eight minutes later.
-After a brief shootout, at 9:25 a.m., Harris was struck and killed.
+After a brief shootout, at 9:25 a.m., Harris was struck and killed in the computer lab.
 No officers were injured.
+During the shootout, Harris only fired one round at the officers.
+His rifle was also damaged by police gunfire.

 During the shooting, students attending Collegiate School of Medicine and Bioscience, which shares the building with Central Visual and Performing Arts High School, were placed under lockdown.
 Students were evacuated to the nearby Gateway STEM High School.